katyhuff/blog/_posts/2014-10-08-dsesummit.markdown

 ### Working Groups

-Tuesday, working group sessions took place simultaneously, in many different rooms, and covered most of the scientific topics I've been interested in for the last five years, including:
+Tuesday, working group sessions took place simultaneously, in many different rooms, and covered most of the scientific computing topics I've been interested in for the last five years, including:

 - Software and Tools,
 - Reproducibility and Open Science,